IAMconsortium/nomenclature/doc/source/user_guide/model-mapping.rst

       necessary to check the logs to find out if there were any differences.
 This is intentional since some differences might be expected.

-The process of combining aggregated and model native results is dubbed 'partial-region-aggregation'.

-The `region-aggregation` attribute (see :ref:`region_aggregation_attributes`) works with partial region aggregation.
-If a variable is found in the provided data, it is used over aggregated results.
-Any discrepancies between the provided and aggregated data are written to the log.

 Using the RegionProcessor class
 -------------------------------